Ed.D., Johns Hopkins, 1981

 Dean Benbow is a member of the board of the American Psychological Foundation.
 She co-founded the committee of AAU College of Education Deans.

 In May 2006, she was appointed by Secretary of Education Margaret Spellings to the National Mathematics Advisory Panel.
-She has recently been appointed by President Bush to serve on the National Science Board, which oversees the National Science Foundation.
+She was also appointed by President Bush to serve on the National Science Board, which oversees the National Science Foundation.

 Dean Benbow received her Ed.D., with distinction, from Johns Hopkins University (1981), from which she also received her B.A.
 (1977) and M.A.
 (1978) in psychology and her M.S. in education (1980).